How Outdated Payroll Systems Are Affecting KPIs, Merges, And Acquisitions

 When it comes to evaluating how successful your company is, what factors do you consider?
 Most business owners observe individual aspects such as sales, to determine how well they’ve performed during a certain period of time.

-However, one such nuance that is underestimated for this endeavor is payroll.
+However, one such nuance that is underestimated in this endeavor is payroll.
 A routine business function that pretty much goes through the motion every month, the payroll system of any company is simply seen as a medium to facilitate the payment of salaries, and nothing more.

 What if we told you that it was well, much more than that?
 Modern payroll software has come a long way since the days of marking attendance and calculating wages.
-It’s now a holistic system that can generate in-depth reports, adapt to shifting software environments and even enable you to pay your employees through your mobile, if you can’t get in front of your desktop on time.
+It’s now a holistic system that can generate in-depth reports, adapt to shifting software environments, and even enable you to pay your employees through your mobile if you can’t get in front of your desktop on time.

 So how are out-of-date payroll systems negatively impacting your business, without your knowledge?

 1. Old payroll systems don’t measure trends or report them.

 As benign as it may seem, your company’s payroll cycle is capable of reflecting much about the performance and cost-effectiveness of your business.
 This means that regular reports from your payroll processing software can contribute to broader areas such as mapping top and bottom-line growth.